 It was a short stopover but we did get a glimpse of the bustling street of Galway, with its pretty flags, great irish busker musicians, cobbled streets and celtric design patterns/ walls.

-I would recommend of you have time, to spend a night here and check out the night life.
-A friend of mine I met here had a really great time enjoying the Irish music and irish spirit and cheer.
-Sip a Guiness/ hot whisky and be intoxicated by the volin, flutes and irish dancing.
+I would recommend of you have time, to spend a night here and check out the nightlife.
+A friend of mine I met here had a really great time enjoying the Irish music and Irish spirit and cheer.
+Sip a Guinness/ hot whisky and be intoxicated by the violin, flutes and Irish dancing.
 Getting here is not too difficult if you are coming from Dublin, as there are bus Tours of Galway city from Dublin, or rent a car if you prefer to go at your own leisure pace.

 4. Belfast City Tour + Trying to spot Jon Snow

 There are heaps of things to see and do in these Irish cities and outskirts.
 For starters, lets have a look at the city of Belfast.

 When heading towards Belfast city, one can choose to take the scenic route going through Glens of Antrim.

 Belfast is the capital city of Northern Ireland.
 It houses the stunning Titanic Visitor Experience Set here, which unfortunately we had no time to pay that place a visit.
 I heard it is expensive but worth every cent, especially if you are a big titanic fan.

 Belfast city is a bustling city with its iconic cityhall and tons of busy commuters going about.
 Due to us running behind schedule, we only had 1 hour to get off the bus tour of Belfast city from Dublin for a quick walk to some souvenir shops and the city hall before scurrying back to catch our bus.
 We weren’t so lucky to bump into any of the game of thrones cast which were staying there at that moment filming the final Game of Thrones season there in the same period.
 What a bummer.

 Best Cliffs of Moher Tour from Dublin